ICI3D/MMED/mentor_prep.md

 Jonathan Dushoff and I will be working with you to prepare for MMED.
 Please let us know if you have any queries or suggestions regarding your role as mentors.
 Below is a list regarding your activities as mentors:

-CHECK Participant preparation updates, DataCamp

 (1) Programming: We will continue to work via RStudio and the Git command line.
-We will have participants take DataCamp courses on Intro to R in advance of the workshop, and Intro to Git before group projects.
-You have been given DataCamp accounts and can see the online courses there.
+We will have participants go through an Intro to R in advance of the workshop, and an Intro to Git before group projects.
+We will send more information via our weekly participant messages.
 Please refresh your knowledge of Git and R so you will be ready to help students.
 You can refer to the Clinic preparation information (http://www.ici3d.org/MMED/preparation/)

 CHECK Presentation date (Jun 1 is not Friday ☺)